rpoole444/tik-tac-toe/README.md

 [Preview Video](https://www.loom.com/share/977bc72708ff4ebfaa5e8bee860572fd)

 ### Context:
-This app is a apart of my final assessment in Mod 1.
+This app is a apart of my final assessment in Mod 1 at Turing School.
 The project was assigned on a Tuesday and was due a full week later.
 I was able to complete it by Tuesday Morning!
 I worked to get my data model functioning properly before I moved to showing the data model on the DOM.
 This was a challenge but also a good strategy for building a strong foundation before manipulating the DOM!

 ### Future Features:
 Given the opportunity to better this application, I would add local storage, a more creative background, a reset button to reset the wins, and multiple choices of music to choose from and listen to while you play against your friends.